Skip to content

 The next keyword

-<link rel="next" href="https://example.com/next-step.html" />
+<link rel="next" href="https://example.com/categories.html" />

 The search keyword